 For your added security, this property is only managed in Australia and we never request payments be made to overseas bank accounts.

 Directions on how to get to Ferny Brook Cottage at Kuralboo Street, Springbrook.

-Springbrook National Park is approximately 100km south of Brisbane and can be reached via Nerang (exit 69) or via Mudgeeraba (exit 79 south bound, or exit 80 northbound).
+Springbrook National Park is approximately 100km south of Brisbane and can be reached via Nerang exit 69 or via Mudgeeraba exit 79 south bound, or exit 80 northbound.
 The distance to Springbrook from Nerang is 42Km and from Mudgeeraba is 29km however, the Mugereebah/Springbrook ROAD IS PRESENTLY CLOSED FOR REPAIR. and so you may now connect, via route 42, to the Nerang- Murwillumbah Road turn left at Advancetown to go to Pine Creek Road.

-If coming via Nerang, follow the Nerang-Murwillumbah Road and then take the Springbrook turn off (left hand turn) at Pine Creek Road, then turn right at the intersection with Springbrook Road.
+If coming via Nerang, follow the Nerang-Murwillumbah Road and then take the Springbrook turn off left hand turn at Pine Creek Road, then turn right at the intersection with Springbrook Road.
 THE PINE CREEK ROAD TO SPRINGBROOK IS THE ONLY ROAD OPEN AT PRESENT.

-Again please note that there is no petrol on the mountain, so you will need to ensure you have adequate fuel for your journey, with the nearest petrol stations being at Nerang and Mudgeerabah.
+Again please note that there is NO PETROL ON THE MOUNTAIN so you will need to ensure you have adequate fuel for your journey, with the nearest petrol stations being at Nerang and Mudgeeraba.